Science

 Lichens stay dormant when it is cold or dry and only become active when moisture is available.

-The children have been looking at different planets to understand why plants adapt to their environments.
+The children have been looking at different plants to understand why plants adapt to their environments.

 IMG_5166[1].JPG IMG_5167[1].JPG